erratik/WP-API/bin/readme.txt

   Our fantastic JavaScript API from version 1 is now available for version 2, refreshed with the latest and greatest changes.

-  As a refresher: if you want to use it, simply make your script depend on `wp-api` when you enqueue it.
-If you want to enqueue the script manually, add `wp_enqueue_script( 'wp-api' )` to a callback on `wp_enqueue_scripts`.
+  As a refresher: if you want to use it, simply make your script depend on `cutv-api` when you enqueue it.
+If you want to enqueue the script manually, add `wp_enqueue_script( 'cutv-api' )` to a callback on `wp_enqueue_scripts`.

   (props @tlovett1, @kadamwhite, @nathanrice, [#1374][gh-1374], [#1320][gh-1320])